Supporting Teaching and Learning

 • 💡When evidencing support for test/exam preparations, ensure you reference the specific regulations of the awarding body and show how you maintained the integrity of the assessment.

-• 💡Link your answers to relevant legislation and frameworks, such as the SEND Code of Practice or the Equality Act 2010.
-This demonstrates a deeper understanding of the legal context and professional responsibilities.
+• 💡Link your answers to UK legislation and frameworks, such as the SEND Code of Practice or the Teachers' Standards.
+This shows you understand the professional context and can apply theory to real-world settings.

 Common Mistakes